hhuslamlab/website/docs/latex_guide.md

 > This is where `libraries` come in: `libraries` are collections of  books that contain new `functions` and `commands`, *new words for your programming language*.
 When you `import` libraries, you are bringing new books to your programming language and teach it how to do new things.
 > <small>My 8th grade Computer teacher</small>

 In the above example, we are importing the package `inputenc`, which tells LaTeX which encoding to use to display letters, in this case`[utf8]` .
-UTF-8 is generally the default encoding, but should you wish to change it, now you now know which package to use.
+UTF-8 is generally the default encoding, but should you wish to change it, you know which package to use.

+Packages are loaded in the order of how they are declared in the preamble and will overwrite each other, so things might seemingly break when you load packages that alter the same parameters.

 Packages along with settings  for their commands have to be declared in the `preamble`.

-### The `document` environment
+#### The `document` environment
 ```latex=
 \begin{document}